tfpf/graph-plot/README.md

 # CustomPlot
-A wrapper around Matplotlib; it can be used to plot beautiful, publication-quality graphs.
+A wrapper around Matplotlib.
+It can be used to plot beautiful, publication-quality graphs.

+I mainly wrote this to plot graphs of functions, but you can plot anything, really.

 # Requirements
 | Name       | Minimum Version |